-Flare-ups can be one of the most frustrating parts of atopic dermatitis (AD).
-Even when you follow a consistent prevention plan with a good skincare routine, a bad flare-up can still set you back.
+Even when you follow a consistent prevention plan with a good skin care routine, a bad flare-up can still set you back.

 Becoming aware of different AD triggers is key to managing your symptoms.
 It can help to take note of internal and external conditions at the time of a flare-up.
 The better you understand what causes your symptoms, the easier it is to avoid them.

 When you make contact with physical irritants, your skin may immediately start to itch or burn.
-The skin may also turn red.
-There are many common household and environmental irritants that may trigger AD flares including:
+Your skin may also turn red.

 - synthetic fibers